-In July 2019, the Company entered into two related Product Agreements under the MSA, one with each of Patheon and Patheon Manufacturing Services LLC, or Patheon Greenville, to govern the terms and conditions of the manufacture of commercial supplies of difelikefalin injection, the Company's lead product candidate.
-Pursuant to the Product Agreements, Patheon and Patheon Greenville will manufacture commercial supplies of difelikefalin injection at the Monza, Italy and Greenville, North Carolina manufacturing sites, respectively, from active pharmaceutical ingredient supplied by the Company.
+Agreements, Patheon and Patheon Greenville will manufacture commercial supplies of difelikefalin injection at the Monza, Italy and Greenville, North Carolina manufacturing sites, respectively, from active pharmaceutical ingredient supplied by the Company.
 Patheon and Patheon Greenville will be responsible for supplying the other required raw materials and packaging components, and will also provide supportive manufacturing services such as quality control testing for raw materials, packaging components and finished product.

-In December 2023, the Company entered into an agreement with Patheon to reimburse Patheon approximately \$1,700 for forecasted manufacturing commitments that are no longer needed due to the reduced demand expectations of KORSUVA in the United States.
-As of June 30, 2024, \$246 remained within accounts payable and accrued expenses on its Condensed Consolidated Balance Sheet.
-In connection with the agreement with Patheon, the Company agreed to schedule additional manufacturing commitments in 2024.
+In December 2023, the Company entered into an agreement with Patheon to reimburse Patheon approximately \$1,700 for forecasted manufacturing commitments that are no longer needed due to the reduced demand expectations of KORSUVA in the United States, all of which had been paid as of September 30, 2024.